 In addition to this fundraiser, Tori is exploring other options to help her team reach its goal.
 “I have a friend who has done a Lularoe fundraiser for me.
 She donates a portion of her sales for an entire month and that’s been pretty successful each year.
 Last year we did a 50/50 raffle and had a silent auction.
 We had everything donated for the auction.
 It was in person but I saw someone do it online once, so I may have to look into that option.
 Last year that was our biggest fundraiser at almost $2,000.”

 No matter what fundraisers her team hosts, it’s important to Tori that she share her “why” behind the efforts.
 "When family and friends understand why they are giving money it’s easier for them to support,” she explained.

 To learn more about Bryce’s Buddies and the 2020 Columbus Buddy Walk®, please visit their Stride fundraising site.

-This post is a part of our ongoing Walk Team Spotlight blog series, which profiles Down syndrome walk teams sharing their unique backstories, as well as fundraising, recruitment and networking tips!
-Check back for future posts in this series coming soon.
-Submit your story ideas to: firstname.lastname@example.org.
+This post is part of our ongoing Walk Team Spotlight blog series, which profiles Down syndrome walk teams by sharing their unique backstories, as well as fundraising, recruitment, and networking tips.
+Check back for future posts in this series coming soon!
+Submit your story ideas to: firstname.lastname@example.org